tunogya/abandon-website/docs/resource/3-Help/compliance.md

 ​
 Is AbandonAI ISO-27001 Compliant?
 We are in process of getting this certification.
-Contact us (support@upstash.com) to learn about the expected date.
+Contact us (support@abandon.ai) to learn about the expected date.

 ​
 Is AbandonAI GDPR Compliant?